Listen above or on Apple Podcasts.

 Emma Wellman (00:06):

 And they're the princiPALS.

-I'm Conor Bentley.
-And on today's episode of princiPALS, we'll be revisiting the topic of resilience.
+I'm Conor Bentley and on today's episode of princiPALS, we'll be talking about how to talk to kids about race.

 On The PrinciPALS Podcast, we tackle big questions and share big ideas about how to raise excellent humans.

 Emma, Jij, thank you so much for having me back in the princiPALS' office today.
 It's good to see you.

 Good to see you too.